-Last night a dream of mine, an Instructional Coach’s chat (#educoach), was started on Twitter in order to provide coaches with a place to come together to share ideas and resources, gain insight to challenges, and to connect globally with others interested in the area of instructional coaching.
+Last night a dream of mine, an Instructional Coach’s chat (#educoach), was started on Twitter in order to provide coaches with a place to come together to share ideas and resources, gain insight into challenges, and connect globally with others interested in the area of instructional coaching.
 The first night was a great success.
 The chat ran smoothly thanks to the help of moderators @PrinicipalJ and @shiraleibowitz.
-An archive of the chat can be found here.
-Other resources can be found on the Instructional Coach’s chat Wiki.
-The wiki is a work in progress.
-More resources will be added.
-Wiki members, please feel free to add resources!

-Not only was the chat well attended by many interested in instructional coaching, we were treated to a visit from three well know authors in the area of instructional coaching and teacher & administrator development.
+Not only was the chat well attended by many interested in instructional coaching, but we were also treated to a visit from three well know authors in the area of instructional coaching and teacher & administrator development.
 Twitter may be a FREE resource, but I’ve learned over the course of the last year you get far more than you pay for!
-Where else, but on Twitter, could we have had the opportunity to learn from each other and Jim Knight, Steve Barkley and Todd Whitaker for FREE all in one short hour!
-All three gentleman embody the qualities of effective instructional coaches.
-Their work and research has enabled them to gain a clear understanding of an instructional coach’s position, yet they portray themselves as partners and learners in this field, not experts with the only answers.
-Thank you, Jim, Steve and Todd for joining us!
+Where else, but on Twitter, could we have had the opportunity to learn from each other and Jim Knight, Steve Barkley, and Todd Whitaker for FREE all in one short hour!
+All three gentlemen embody the qualities of effective instructional coaches.
+Their work and research have enabled them to gain a clear understanding of an instructional coach’s position, yet they portray themselves as partners and learners in this field, not experts with the only answers.
+Thank you, Jim, Steve, and Todd for joining us!
 I know I speak for all – join us ANYTIME!

 We looking forward to the BLOOMING of the Instructional Coach’s Chat!
 Please consider joining us!
 If you are unfamiliar with Twitter chats (or even if you are familiar) I encourage you to check out @AngelaMaiers blog post: Are Twitter Chats Part of your Social Media Strategy?
 Angela mentions: